US Sanctions Venezuelas General Directorate Of Military Counterintelligence - Treasury - UrduPoint

 US Sanctions Venezuela's General Directorate Of Military Counterintelligence - Treasury

-The United States has imposed sanctions on Venezuela's General Directorate of Military Counterintelligence, the Treasury Department's Office of Foreign Assets Control (OFAC) said in a notice on its website on Thursday
+The United States has imposed sanctions on Venezuela's General Directorate of Military Counterintelligence (DGCIM), the Treasury Department's Office of Foreign Assets Control (OFAC) said in a notice on its website on Thursday

 "The following entity has been added to OFAC's SDN (specially designated nationals) List: General Directorate of Military Counterintelligence," the notice said.